The Tivoli Theatre Wimborne, West Borough, Wimborne Minster, Dorset BH21 1LT. (Last updated 6.4.2026)

 The place closed its doors in 1980 after being under the threat of demolition for a year or so due to new road scheme that never happened.
 It reopened in 1993 after considerable efforts from local volunteers.

 The bar is small, like a village cricket club.
 I think just have a drink before you get here if you want one.
+It’s usually slow and busy enough to make the money they want.
 Pop over the road.
 It must be quicker.
 You can order half-time drinks.
 Who does that though at a gig?
-Go when the doors open if you want to use the bar or try the café as you go in on the left.
+I would go when the doors open if you want to use the bar or try the café as you go in on the left.
 It’s all part of the same building.

 A good spot for a relaxed evening, often with experienced talent on show.